-Previous approaches to generating tetrahedral meshes (e.g. [1],[2],[3],[4]) from surface meshes have generally focused on generating conformal meshes (meshes whose bounding surface matches the target surface precisely) for high-precision finite element simulation.
+Previous approaches to generating tetrahedral meshes (e.g. [41],[47],[11], [2],[21],[22]) from surface meshes have generally focused on generating conformal meshes (meshes whose bounding surface matches the target surface precisely) for highprecision finite element simulation.
 Consequently, the resulting meshes are generally highly complex, particularly near complex surface regions.

 Interactive simulation presents a different set of requirements and priorities for mesh generation.
 Since the use of interactive simulation techniques comes with an intrinsic loss in precision, some discrepancy between the target surface mesh and the resulting volumetric mesh is generally acceptable.
 In particular, the computational expense of increased tetrahedron count does not justify the benefits of a conformal mesh.
-This is particularly true for applications in games, where physical plausibility and interactivity take precedence over perfect accuracy.
 For most applications, the surface used for interactive rendering is decoupled from the simulation mesh, so the nonconformality of the mesh will not affect the rendered results (see Section 4).
+We highlight that the relaxation of conformality requirements represents an intrinsic tradeoff between simulation accuracy and simulation interactivity, a necessary tradeoff for any interactive environment.
+Ultimately, any application using the techniques presented here will control this tradeoff with an appropriate choice of mesh resolution.